plugnburn/Asgard/README.md

 --------
 This repo holds an `archiso` profile for Asgard, as well as the recent ready RC images.
 To download a ready RC image, go to [Releases] (https://github.com/plugnburn/Asgard/releases).
-To build the bleeding-edge hybrid image of Asgard without waiting for the next RC or release, clone the repo, go to the directory, run `sudo ./dwbbuild` and `sudo ./build.sh -v`.
+To build the bleeding-edge USB image of Asgard without waiting for the next RC or release, clone the repo, go to the directory, run `sudo ./dwbbuild` and `sudo ./build.sh -v`.
 After the build completes, the hybrid ISO image will appear in the `out` directory.
+Note that only safe mode will work properly when booting from hybrid ISO.
+To build the USB pendrive image, run `sudo ./mkusbimage` from the same directory.
+The image with `.img` extension will appear in the `out` directory.
-To rebuild the image, remove `work` and `out` dirs (`sudo rm -rf work out`) and run `sudo ./build.sh -v` again.
+To rebuild the image, remove `work` and `out` dirs (`sudo rm -rf work out`) and run `sudo ./build.sh -v` and `sudo ./mkusbimage` again.

 *Note: The requirement to run the script as root is to make sure all the permissions are intact inside the built iso image.*